This page is from APP, the official source of professional practice for policing.

 The international liaison officer in each force will be able to advise how to create and circulate these notices.

-The Foreign and Commonwealth Office (FCO) is responsible for the UK’s international relations.
+The Foreign, Commonwealth and Development Office (FCDO) is responsible for the UK’s international relations.
 One of the functions is to protect and assist British nationals overseas.

 For further information see International Crime Coordination Centre – see APP on international investigation.